followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/5 Summary Cell/value().md

 ---
 ---
 ##### shortDescription
-Gets the value of the current cell.
+Gets the summary cell value.

 ##### return: any
-The cell value.
+The summary cell value.

 ---